-Failure to make a relevant declaration of interests is a serious breach of trust and therefore if employees are in doubt about a declaration, they are advised to take advice from their headteacher/principal or trade union.
+Failure to make a relevant declaration of interests is a serious breach of trust and therefore if employees are in doubt about a declaration, they are advised to take advice from their executive headteacher or trade union.

-All declarations, including nil returns, should be submitted in writing to the headteacher/principal on a school Register of Business Interests.
+All declarations, including nil returns, should be submitted in writing to the executive headteacher on a school Register of Business Interests.
 (Appendix 1 - Pro Forma).